spooknik/deepcompressor-guide/README.md

 ## 0. Considerations

 - SVDQaunts take a lot of compute time.
-For a Flux.1 Dev model it can take around 24-28 per quant.
+For a Flux.1 Dev model it can take around 18-20 hours *per* quant.
 - Currently only Flux.1, SANA and PixArt are supported.
 It's expected Qwen and WAN will be released at some point.
 - You cannot do this on a consumer GPU, you need a lot of VRAM, it can be done on 48GB, but it's slow and low quality.
 Ideally you want 80GB or even better 96GB.
     - I have had good luck with the RTX 6000 Pro cards, they are 96gb and much cheaper than H100.